MMZK1526/mmzk-typeid/README.md

 ## Introduction

-A [TypeID](https://github.com/jetpack-io/typeid) implementation in Haskell that conforms with specification v0.3.0.
+A [TypeID](https://github.com/jetpack-io/typeid) implementation in Haskell.
 It is a "type-safe, K-sortable, globally unique identifier" extended on top of UUIDv7.

 TypeIDs are canonically encoded as lowercase strings consisting of three parts: